ibm-cloud-docs/schematics/workspace-setup.md

 - Plan and create teams
 - Assign permissions

+### Reusing common configs

+### How do I control access to my workspaces?
+To control access to a w

 Before you create environments, it can be helpful to plan out the organizational structure of your environments and learn how to use Schematics as part of your continuous delivery pipeline.

-Group environments by microservice

 Within each microservice, create different environments for development, testing, and production landscapes by reusing common configurations
-When you separate your environments, you isolate resources so that development or testing changes do not impact a production environment.
 If you want to control who can change a certain environment, you can control write access by deploying environments into different accounts.
 Otherwise, you can create all three environments in the same account.

 Figure 1.
 User access with environments in a single account